 Some equipment, such as batteries, cables, and other electrical components, have calculations that estimate expected service life.
 If elevated temperatures and other hazardous conditions, such as submergence, or unusual operational demands (i.e., abnormal or asymmetric loading), have not been properly accounted for, then estimated service life can be reduced and result in situations where the components may fail earlier than predicted.

+8. Ensure the selected SSCs that are subject (operating in the post-40-year licensing period) to aging management review pursuant to 10 CFR Part 54 are being managed for aging (e.g., loss of material, cracking, reduction of heat transfer) in accordance with appropriate aging management programs.
+Indications of aging should be evaluated to determine if changes to the aging management program are required in order to ensure degradation is identified prior to loss of intended function.

 9. Perform a walkdown inspection to identify equipment alignment discrepancies.
 Inspect for deficient conditions such as corrosion, missing fasteners, cracks, and degraded insulation.
 See Appendix 3.
 Obtain records of inspection for those